 Check Your Work Along The Way

 As you decorate, make sure you pause and take a step back to check the progress of your work as you go.
-Make sure you like how it’s shaping up and turn the lights on to make sure your installation didn’t knock something lose.
+Make sure you like how it’s shaping up and turn the lights on to make sure your installation didn’t knock something loose.
 It’s much easier to change something you don’t like or find the source of the problem as you go than it is to try to do it after everything is put in place and staked down.